Annual SEN Information Report

 5. Assessing and reviewing progress

 The SEN Code of Practice Second Edition, 2016 and the Gloucestershire Intervention Guidelines 2016 describe how to manage a graduated response and process which allows a picture of need and support to be built up for each child with SEN. This “Assess, Plan, Do, Review” cyclical identification and intervention process puts parents and children at the heart of every stage so that needs are identified early and appropriate support, help and interventions are put in place to enable all pupils to achieve their full potential ensuring that the gap between them and their peers is closed.
 This approach is used at Park Junior School and is detailed in our SEN Policy.

-The effectiveness of the learning of children with SEN is assessed through our whole school systems of individual targets, teacher assessments (daily, weekly and termly) including termly pupil progress meetings with the Senior Management Team.
+The effectiveness of the learning of children with SEN is assessed through our whole school systems of individual targets, teacher assessments (daily, weekly and termly) including termly pupil progress meetings with the Senior Leadership Team.

 End of Key Stage 2 SATs results are reported as ‘at’ or ‘below’ the statutory age related standard.
 A “pass” was a standardised score of 100.
 There were 10 Year 6 children on the SEN register.
 Their results are detailed below: